 I’ve never yet had to safeword with Bakji, or with anyone else I’ve played with since joining my local community.
 That said I have had to stop play, and I have had to alert someone to an issue.
 I have always been able to communicate these things with having to safeword though.
 Bakji especially knows me well enough to know what is a claim that can be overridden and what is a genuine concern.

 For example, I’m one of those people who repeats ‘no, stop and I can’t’ during certain activities, especially when Bakji does the things he does that make me squirt.
 I can’t seem to handle it without saying I can’t take it.
 I can take it and I do.
 But I need to say I can’t and I need him to ignore that.
 If I ever had a serious issue during that kind of play I know I’d most likely need to say ‘Red’.
-However during a rope scene for example I never use that kind of language, so if I start to say I can’t handle something, then it’s because there’s a problem.
-I have had to tap out of a rope scene before, both with Bakji and with MasterMHatter, in all those times I’ve verbalised the problem and I’ve been untied as soon as humanly possible.
+However during a rope scene, for example, I never use that kind of language, so if I start to say I can’t handle something, then it’s because there’s a problem.
+I have had to tap out of a rope scene before, both with Bakji and with another rope partner, in all those times I’ve verbalised the problem and I’ve been untied as soon as humanly possible.

 The only time I’ve ever used ‘Red’ was before my time in the kink community and I was restrained in heels and one of my ankles became incredibly painful.
 It became so distracting I could no longer continue.
 Just removing the heels didn’t feel like an option because I wanted to be able to sort it out for myself, and move around on it.
 So the scene had to end.

 I know we all have different approaches to safewords and when we should do it and in what dynamics it’s appropriate, but for me, being able to safeword is something everything has a right to and should be able to do knowing that it will be adhered to.
 Even if you’ve haven’t used a safeword in ten years, and you suddenly shout ‘red’ in the middle of a scene, I think everything should stop.
 Even if you’ve agreed to no safeword play.
-Sometimes something unexpected might happen and it my not be safe to continue.
+Sometimes something unexpected might happen and it may not be safe to continue.